-What does the perception data tell you? (perception data can describe people's knowledge, attitudes, beliefs, perceptions, competencies; perception data can also answer the question "What do people think they know, believe, or can do?")
+What does the perception data tell you? • The parents agree they want their children to have opportunity for the best (perception data can describe people's education in the best environment knowledge, attitudes, beliefs, perceptions, • Panorama tells us the students feel supported by staff; they believe they can competencies; perception data can also improve their achievement; and how they are building and maintaining answer the question "What do people think relationships with their peers, and staff. they know, believe, or can do?")